The Value of a Distance/Remote Learning MSc in Business and Data Analytics?

 Will the workload impact my career negatively?

-Self-motivation and planning for your assignments and exams is as important as for a full-time program, and slacking off will burn you out in the long-run.
+Self-motivation and planning for your assignments and exams are as important as for a full-time program, and slacking off will burn you out in the long run.

 What is the application process?